fightingBald/SmartContractBattleShip/README.md

 The game supports 2 different players.
 - 4 ships have already been deployed to be registred on the game : 2 ships for each player.

-Each player has a unique metamask wallet
+Each player has a unique metamask wallet<br />
-For simplicity, we kept the two players on the same board and the same tab, so when the first player places his two ships, the second player needs to pick his wallet from the metamask extension.
+For simplicity, we kept the two players on the same board and the same tab, so when the first player places his two ships,<br />
+the second player needs to pick his wallet from the metamask extension.<br />

-- To register a ship there are 3 transaction to confirm :
+- To register a ship there are 3 transaction to confirm : <br />

--- 1 -- Click on the cell where to place the ship and then confirming the transaction (ship contract) -- 2 -- Click to choose where the ship will fire and then confirming the transaction (ship contract) -- 3 -- Finally, click on the register button to register the ship on the board and eventually confirming the transaction (main contract)
+-- 1 -- Click on the cell where to place the ship and then confirming the transaction (ship contract)<br />
+-- 2 -- Click to choose where the ship will fire and then confirming the transaction (ship contract)<br />
+-- 3 -- Finally, click on the register button to register the ship on the board and eventually confirming the transaction (main contract)<br />
--- Repeat the same steps to register the second ship
+-- Repeat the same steps to register the second ship<br />

 - Then player 2 turn, change the wallet and do the same steps as the first player.